wj-jason/Neural-Networks-From-Scratch/math-foundations.md

 If our ground truth is 0, we need to think of the curve but flipped.
 The closer the value is to 0, the more correct we are.
 Taking $1-0.11$ yields $0.89$, a number that when you throw into $-\text{log}(x)$, will be penalized much less than say $1-0.94$.
 By taking $1-\hat{y}_1$, we obtain the correctness if the ground truth is 0, just as we expect. <br>
 <br>
 In summary, we can define a function J following the formula for Binary Cross-Entropy to obtain a loss function that can quantitatively measure how well our neural network performs.

+---

+## Backpropagation

+Backpropagation refers to obtaining the gradient of the cost function $J$.
+The goal is to know how to decrease $J$, based on our learnable parameters, as we will see in the next section dealing with gradient descent.
+This requires us to determine the effect that each weight and bias has on $J$ through a series of partial derivatives. <br>
+Let's simplify this to a case with three nodes: